 To teach your dog to let go of the tug toy, stop tugging and freeze for a moment.
-Say, “Thank you,” and with your other hand, waggle a food treat in front of her nose.
-When she releases the toy to sniff the treat, praise her and ask her to sit.
-When she sits, praise her again and give her the treat, then waggle the toy and tell her, “Take it.”
+Say, “Thank you,” and with your other hand, waggle a food treat in front of their nose.
+When they release the toy to sniff the treat, praise your dog and ask them to sit.
+When they sit, praise them again and give them the treat, then waggle the toy and tell them, “Take it.”

 Soon, you can ask your pup to release the toy without a treat in your hand.
-But keep rewarding her for letting go of the toy by immediately telling her, “Good dog, take it,” and giving her back the toy.
+But keep rewarding them for letting go of the toy by immediately telling them, “Good dog, take it,” and giving them back the toy.

-This exercise teaches the dog that it’s not the end of the world if someone takes away her toy because she’ll probably get it back—or get something of equal or greater value in its place.
-Once your dog figures this out, she’ll be less likely to develop a guarding problem.
+This exercise teaches the dog that it’s not the end of the world if someone takes away their toy because they’ll probably get it back—or get something of equal or greater value in its place.
+Once your dog figures this out, they’ll be less likely to develop a guarding problem.

-If your dog ever puts her teeth on you:
+If your dog ever puts their teeth on you:

-If your dog tries to take the toy before you tell her to:
+If your dog tries to take the toy before you tell them to:

-Give her a 30-second time-out.
-Then go back, ask her to sit, and offer the toy again.
+- Then go back, ask them to sit, and offer the toy again.

 If your dog makes the same mistake three times in a row:

-Once your dog knows the rules of tug-of-war, it’s a great way to burn off energy and teach her to settle down quickly, even when she’s very excited.
+Once your dog knows the rules of tug-of-war, it’s a great way to burn off energy and teach them to settle down quickly, even when they’re very excited.